 Twitter used to be the social network that brought nerds, wit and lust for news together.
 Now it does not anymore.
-For the past few years more and more pictures of cats and cute babies have found their way into the kingdom of 140 characters.
+For the past few years, more and more pictures of cats and cute babies have found their way into the kingdom of 140 characters.

-The above mentioned changes in Twitter’s nature will most certainly drive a lot of its users further away from what once used to be the preferable playground for them.
-Those that were there for the breaking news, will not find them easily anymore.
-The nerds will no longer find pleasure in browsing their tech-cyphered timelines, instead they will be seeing more plain talk and burps of cats and cute babies.
-Twitter will become more appealing to those used to Facebook and they will initially flood the platform.
+The above-mentioned changes in Twitter’s nature will most certainly drive a lot of its users further away from what once used to be the preferable playground for them.
+Those that were there for the breaking news will not find them easily anymore.
+The nerds will no longer find pleasure in browsing their tech-cyphered timelines; instead, they will be seeing more plain talk and burps of cats and cute babies.
+Twitter will become more appealing to those used to Facebook, and they will initially flood the platform.
 After all, Twitter used to be where the hip and cool kids played.
 And everyone wants to be hip and cool these days…

-I can’t help myself, but think of Yahoo and its downward spiral.
+I can’t help myself but think of Yahoo and its downward spiral.
 Every step it makes nowadays brings more layoffs and criticism.
 Some of the latter seems to be quite unreasonable, but still.

 Maybe Twitter’s story won’t go this way.
 But it certainly feels like this.
 At least to me and other tweeps, I’ve been talking to.
-Twitter used to be my favorite social networks.
+Twitter used to be my favourite social networks.
 For months now, not so much anymore.
 I see less and less point to read my timeline.
 Maybe it’s my fault.
 Maybe I need to change my social graph.
 Maybe I need to find another digital playground.
 But I sure miss the Twitter I started using seven years ago.

 Copyright © 2016 Borislav Kiprin.
 All Rights Reserved.